The term, agnosticism, has a long history and many folks are unaware of how it originated or how it was applied.

 This then leads them to believe this can only apply to knowledge and seem to think it only applies to knowledge of god’s existence.

-That said, language is described through use, so even though it is a nonsensical phrase, we have to accept how people might use it, just as we have to accept folks who use the “lack belief” definition of atheism.
+That said, language is described through use, so even though it is a superfluous or nonsensical phrase, we have to accept how people might use it, just as we have to accept folks who use the “lack belief” definition of atheism.

 The important part of communication is to understand each other, so as long as you define how you are using the terms then it doesn’t really matter if you are using the most logical version or not.
 What is wrong, is claiming someone is using the terms “wrong” or being so arrogant as to say a whole field is using the terms incorrectly.